Gerd Grieg: Biography

 She was born in Bergen, Norway.
 Her parents were Georga Wilhelma Ellertsen (1871–1959) and politician Adam Egede-Nissen (1868–1953).
 She had ten siblings, including Aud Egede-Nissen, Ada Kramm, Oscar Egede-Nissen, Stig Egede-Nissen, Lill Egede-Nissen, and Gøril Havrevold, who all became actors and actresses.

 Gerd Grieg made her acting début at the Nationaltheatret in 1910.
 In 1913 she appeared in several short silent films made by Danish film director, August Blom (1869–1947).
 In 1917, she began her five years in Berlin to record films for the film company of her sister Aud Egede-Nissen.
 She returned to Norway in 1922 and to the Nationaltheatret in 1928.

-During the German occupation of Norway, Gerd Grieg was active in supporting the Norwegian war effort from exile in London and Iceland during World War II.
+During the World War II German occupation of Norway, Gerd Grieg was active in supporting the Norwegian war effort from exile in London and Iceland.

 She retired from acting in 1955 and in 1957 published a book about her and her husband: Nordahl Grieg, slik jeg kjente ham (Oslo: Gyldendal.
 1958).